vaspelin/thiocyanate/README.md

 conda env create -f environment.yml source activate analysis
 ```
-4. Run the project by opening the Jupyter notebook `project_updated.ipynb` typing:
+4. Open the Jupyter notebook `project_updated.ipynb` by typing the following in a terminal:
 ```bash
 jupyter notebook project_updated.ipynb
 ```
-in a terminal, and run the cells.
+5. Reproduce the study by running the cells in the notebook.